-- Based on previous class surveys and informal email surveys of faculty, the focus of this class is on learning how to approach data analysis systematically and preparing data for more formal hypothesis testing.
+• Based on previous class surveys and informal email surveys of faculty, the focus of this class is on learning how to approach data analysis systematically and preparing data for more formal hypothesis testing.
 This includes loading and cleaning data, recoding variables, univariate analysis, factor analysis, and assessing the reliability and validity of measures.
 This process will be the primary focus of the class.
-As we do so, we will focus on proper documentation of this process. - The course takes a "hands-on" approach.
-We will develop familiarity with various data sets in order to ensure that your skills translate from application to application. - We also will look at issues regarding data structure, data merges, etc. - Previous students have expressed interest in learning structural equation modeling.
-This is a course unto itself (perhaps one you should encourage the School to offer!), but as time permits I will demonstrate and discuss some of the basics of this. - Students have expressed an interest in content analysis coding and reliability.
+As we do so, we will focus on proper documentation of this process.

+- The course takes a "hands-on" approach.
+We will develop familiarity with various data sets in order to ensure that your skills translate from application to application. - We also will look at issues regarding data structure, data merges, etc. - Students have expressed an interest in content analysis coding and reliability.
 We will include a section on this. - Because of the differences in preparation and comfort with data analysis and software, I'm not sure how long each section will take.
 The schedule below is tentative and we will have to flex as necessary.
 It is your responsibility to be aware of changes announced in class and posted on Carmen and/or communicated via email. - As time permits, I will demonstrate or discuss some more "advanced" topics related to data analysis.
 However, note that the main focus of this course is on becoming comfortable with basic concepts, so when needed we will spend more time on this rather than new material.

-Week 1 - 1/8 & 1/10 - Introduction and basic data entry and manipulation
+Week 1 - 1/11 & 1/13 - Introduction and basic data entry and manipulation

-- Class introduction, data entry, data cleaning, univariate analyses - Explanation of class project - Discuss types of data entry Qualtrics or MediaLab vs paper and pencil, how to do data entry - Data cleaning I getting to know your data set - Get as far as we can into data cleaning II getting to know your variables: labelling, missing values, distributions

-Recoding/reversing variables, documenting recodes
+- Explanation of class project - Class introduction - Discuss types of data entry Qualtrics or MediaLab vs paper and pencil, how to do data entry - Data cleaning: getting to know your data set, labelling, missing values, distributions - Recoding/reversing variables, documenting recodes

-Activities: Divide into groups, if possible by interest (health, political, new media).
-In class will check distributions, reverse variables using recode and compute, practice labeling syntax and output.
+Activities: Divide into groups for class assignments.
+In class will check distributions, reverse variables using recode and compute (SPSS), and various functions in R, practice labeling syntax/code.

 - 1. SM: Chapters 1-5.
-[Note: each week, just skim the Survival Manual so you have a sense of what is in there and know where to look when you need to even for experienced users, you will no doubt find a few features and tricks you didn't know.] - 2.
+[Note: each week, just skim the Survival Manual so you have a sense of what is in there and know where to look when you need to even for experienced SPSS users, you will no doubt find a few features and tricks you didn't know.] - 2.
 Van den Broeck J, Argeseanu Cunningham S, Eeckels R, Herbst K (2005) Data cleaning: Detecting, diagnosing, and editing data abnormalities.
 PLoS Med 2(10): e267.

-Week 2 - 1/15 & 1/17 - Working with archival/industry data
+Week 2 - 1/18 & 1/20 - Working with archival/industry data

-- Guest lecture on 1/15 with Erik Nisbet

-- Working with archival data

-- Further practice at creating and assessing measures
+- Working with archival data & large, national survey data - Further practice at creating and assessing measures, using larger scale data

 Exercise: Practice working with sample archival data set.
 I will provide class time to work on this.
-Due Sunday midnight.
+Due Monday midnight.

-Week 3 - 1/22 & 1/24 - Factor analyses
+Week 3 - 1/25 & 1/27 - Factor analyses